Minimum degree stability of $H$-free graphs: Introduction

 However, the inequality may be strict.
-In the case of edge stability, the Tur\'{a}n graph, $T_{r}(n)$, has $(1 - 1/r) \binom{n}{2}$ edges and does not contain $H$, as $H$ has chromatic number $r + 1$.
+In the case of edge stability, the Tur\'{a}n graph $T_{r}(n)$ has $(1 - 1/r) \binom{n}{2}$ edges and does not contain $H$, as $H$ has chromatic number $r + 1$.
 Here, however, it is blow-ups of $K_{r - 2} + C_{5}$ (mentioned above) which show that $\delta_{K_{r + 1}(t)} \geqslant 1 - 1/(r - 1/3)$.
 These are $K_{r + 1}$-free, but need not be $H$-free -- for a simple example, consider $r = 2$ and $H$ an odd cycle.
-Minimum-degree stability is more nuanced: $\delta_{H}$ is determined not just by the chromatic number of $H$ but also by its finer structural properties.
-For 3-chromatic graphs, the situation is fairly simple.
+This observation highlights the following important notion.
+For two graphs $H$ and $F$ we say there is a \defn{homomorphism $H \to F$}, writing $H \to F$ for short, if $H$ is a subgraph of a blow-up of $F$ -- this is discussed more comprehensively in \cref{sec:notation}.
+Minimum degree stability is nuanced: $\delta_{H}$ is determined not just by the chromatic number of $H$ but also by its finer structural properties.
+For 3-chromatic graphs, the situation is fairly straightforward.

 \begin{restatable}[$\delta_{H}$ for 3-chromatic $H$]{theorem}{deltaHthree} Let $H$ be a 3-chromatic graph.
-There is a smallest positive integer $g$ such that $H$ is not homomorphic to $C_{2g + 1}$.
+There is a smallest positive integer $g$ for which there is \textbf{no} homomorphism $H \to C_{2g + 1}$.
 Then

 \end{restatable}